A NSW Government website

 Local government management

-Local councils manage estuaries within their area unless the estuary is attached to a marine park.
+Local councils manage estuaries within their area.
+Where the estuary is attached to a marine park, marine park management teams are responsible for ensuring compliance with park zoning.
 Northern Beaches Council manages this estuary.

 Threatened species